 See films of Rama teaching on YouTube.

-American Buddhist Rebel is the award-winning biography of Dr. Lenz based on interviews with over 100 students and colleagues.
-The biography focuses on his early life and teaching years.
+American Buddhist Rebel is the triple award-winning biography of Dr. Lenz with varied stories and recollections from over 100 students and colleagues.